In this article, we’ll explore how LLC taxation works, so as an LLC owner, you neither overpay nor underpay the government.

 A Limited Liability Company is one of the simplest ways for a new employee to structure their business and have it recognized as a commercial entity in the government’s eyes.
 The requirements to form an LLC are low, making it the path of least resistance for budding entrepreneurship to achieve legal status.

-An LLC enables owners to protect themselves with limitations of the risk their personal assets face, should something untoward happen with the company.
+Forming LLC (through an attorney or online service) enables owners to protect themselves with limitations of the risk their personal assets face, should something untoward happen with the company.
 In addition, starting fees are relatively small (less than $200 in most states).

 The principal benefit of LLCs, however, lies in the discussion of LLC taxes.
 LLC’s are single taxation entities, meaning that unlike corporations, the income can only be taxed at one level (business or personal income).